-5. Flooding and sequential test
+7. Flooding and sequential test

 Although most of Site BL1a is in flood Zone 1, parts to the east are in Zones 2 & 3.
-However, as the sports fields flood most years and severely in 2012 and 2018, with neighbouring garden properties being flooded, it may well be that this land should be in Zone 2.
-It appears, that in a Council survey only properties that flooded were recorded and not open fields, so more technical recording needs to be undertaken.
+However, as the sports fields flood most years and severely in 2012 and 2018, with neighbouring garden properties being flooded.
+It appears, that in a Council surveys only properties that flooded were recorded and not open fields, so more technical recording needs to be undertaken.